Atlanta man accused of teen’s murder asks Statesboro judge for bond reconsideration

 STATESBORO, Ga.
-(WSAV)- Marcus Wilson was back in a Statesboro court Tuesday for a second bond hearing after he was accused of a shooting and killing 17-year old Haley Hucheson.
+(WSAV) – Marcus Wilson, accused of shooting and killing 17-year old Haley Hutcheson, was back in a Statesboro court Tuesday for a second bond hearing.

-Wilson and his defense team claim he was trying to protect himself from a group of racist men who were riding in the car with Hucheson at the time.
+Wilson and his defense team claim he was trying to protect himself from a group of racist men who were riding in the car with Hutcheson at the time.

-The defense called nine people to the stand hoping they could convince the judge to reconsider denying Wilson bond.
+The defense called nine people to the stand hoping they could convince the judge to reconsider denying Wilson’s bond.
 A judge denied his release in a preliminary bond hearing back in August.

 Amanda Wilson gave tearful testimony on behalf of her son Marcus.
 Her emotional distress was noticeable as she reiterated her son’s charges.

-The defense said Wilson was driving with his girlfriend when a group of racist men in a pick up truck tried running him off the road.
-Hucheson was riding in the car with four other people near a Statesboro bypass at the time of her death.
+The defense said Marcus Wilson was driving with his girlfriend when a group of racist men in a pickup truck tried running him off the road.
+Hutcheson was riding in the car with four other people near a Statesboro bypass at the time of her death.

 “I don’t recall being in the room when he made any statement like that,” said Akins.

-“Isn’t it true (Captain Akins) that during that meeting with that informant she told you that Emma Rigdon, in the conversations that she had, had encouraged Emma and Mark to basically call police and report what had happened,” said Totten.
+“Isn’t it true (Akins) that during that meeting with that informant she told you that Emma Rigdon, in the conversations that she had, had encouraged Emma and Mark to basically call police and report what had happened,” said Totten.

 “Emma’s response was ‘no we’re good’,” she added.